playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Processing a response as XML

-You can process the response as an [XML literal](http://www.scala-lang.org/api/current/index.html#scala.xml.NodeSeq) by calling `response.body[Elem]`.
+You can process the response as an [XML literal](http://www.scala-lang.org/api/current/index.html#scala.xml.NodeSeq) by calling `response.xml`.

 @[scalaws-process-xml](code/ScalaWSSpec.scala)